 In Russia the violin de poche, which had provided the musical beat for dance practice since the eighteenth century, was set aside in 1883 when one of Petipa’s assistants, Alexei Bogdanov, was transferred to Moscow to head the Bolshoi Ballet.
 In an effort to upgrade the troupe, Bogdanov introduced a number of reforms, one of which was that all classes should have piano music just as all rehearsals were conducted to the accompaniment of the piano.

 Lee says that this practice was later introduced for classes at the Imperial companies, and after that, the schools.
 Her source for this claim, which I have never anywhere else, is a conversation with Erkki Tan who had trained at GITIS in Moscow in the 1950s.
 It’s an interesting story, but it sounds odd in the context of two other claims about pianos and violins in the ballet class.
 First, in her conference paper on the subject of the transition from violin to piano at the Sound Moves conference in Roehampton in 2005, Kyoko Murakami quotes Joan Lawson as saying that it was Gorsky who abolished the fiddle from the school in Moscow when he took it over in 1915 .
-I remember years ago reading the name of the ballet and the year at the Paris Opera where the piano was first used for rehearsals rather than a “repétiteur” score for two violins.
-I have never been able to remember the details, except that it was towards the end of the 19th century.
-So if that report was true, why would the French have been astonished to see Cecchetti using an instrument that had been adopted in rehearsals almost a quarter of a century earlier in Paris, and on the other, why did Gorsky need to abolish a practice in Moscow (violins for class) in 1915 that had been the subject of reform there in 1883?
+Second, John Lanchbery claims that the first ballet to be rehearsed to piano in Paris was Messager’s The Two Pigeons in 1886 .
+So on the one hand, why would the French have been surprised to see Cecchetti using an instrument that had been adopted in rehearsals almost a quarter of a century earlier in Paris, and on the other, why did Gorsky need to abolish a practice in Moscow (violins for class) in 1915 that had been the subject of reform there in 1883?

 I begun to wonder whether the violin for dancing classes was something that hung on longer in the theatres and vocational schools than it did in every day dancing schools, just as now, it’s the vocational schools and companies that still use piano while most of the world is using recorded music.
 By the end of the 19th century, the world was awash with pianos and pianists, all needing to be put to some use .
 Whether they were really preferable for the task of teaching ballet, who knows.
 As Ronnie Hynd wrote, back in 1961, in a wonderful article about dancing and music, if it’s Tchaikovsky and his predecessors, you barely need a pianist at all: “A great deal of role teaching can be done to a sung approximation of the music” .
 Perhaps a detail from Nikolai Legat’s memoir, documenting the moment when he began to take over Christian Johannson’s classes provides a clue: